Let’s talk about the types of diabetes - type

 are not obese, none of these younger patients

-and they most likely are already on a pump,
+and they most likely are already on insulin.

 If they never had insulin to begin with, how